Crossroads MVP

 Refreshing Fate Dice

-Fate Dice should be refreshed when a party leaves a Settlement, though the GM may refresh them at other times.
+Fate Dice should also be refreshed when a party leaves a Settlement or starts an adventure.

 Character Beliefs

 When Characters act towards their Beliefs, they may Refresh a Fate Die.
-See Character Beliefs for more information on Beliefs.
+See for more information on Beliefs.

-This should only happen once per Scene, and requires Characters to follow their Beliefs at cost.
+This should only happen once per Scene, and requires Characters to follow their Beliefs through great effort or at a cost to themselves or their party.

 Temporary Fate Dice

 Some players may earn Temporary Fate Dice.
 These are treated the same as other Fate Dice, but only last for a set duration and afterwards are discarded whether they are used or not.
-These dice do not refresh, but may exceed your limit.
-They do not act as Fate Points.
+These dice do not refresh if used, but may exceed your usual limit.
+They cannot act as Fate Points.

 Dice Multiples